Better horizontally than vertically polarized

 If you have taken an amateur radio exam, then you have undoubtedly learned about the properties of a folded dipole.
 When stretched out, such a dipole for the 20 meter band is approximately 10.5m wide and has an impedance of 300 ohms.
 That folded dipole is the basis of the Square Halo.
 If you put it a circular shape, with the ends just not touching each other, you get the famous Halo antenna.
 Still in use here and there for reception in the 3 meter band.
 The nice thing about this round shape is that the folded dipole then has an impedance close to 50 ohms.
 In addition, the Halo is a near omnidirectional antenna.
 You don’t need an expensive rotor!

-Make it a square halo
+How to make it a square halo

 It’s constructively quite a challenge to make a 10.5 m long folded dipole, like for 20 meter band, in a circular shape.
 But making it circular is not necessary.
 When you bring the dipole into a square shape instead of a circle, it has almost the same properties.
 In America, this antenna shape is also known as the Squalo, amalgamation of Square and Halo.
 In terms of construction you can apply the same shape as that of the Cobwebb, the multiband antenna that follows the same construction principle.
 The antenna is then only 2.8 x 2.8 m wide.
 You can then apply the same principle for the 10 meter band and place it within the square shape of the 20 meter dipole.
 Both dipoles can be fed with a single 50 ohm coax cable, without any matching network.